 AMBER: At 75.5% the percentage of children in care placed in KCC foster care, or in placements with relatives/friends, has risen just above the floor standard of 75.0%, resulting in a change of RAG banding from RED to AMBER.
-The target of 85.0% is an aspirational target set to drive up the use of in-house provision amd historically performance has remained stable at a round 80.0%.
+The target of 85.0% is an aspirational target set to drive up the use of in-house provision amd historically performance has remained stable at around 80.0%.
 However several factors contributed to the decrease in more recent performance.
 There has been an increase in the number of children in care, some of which is due to the extended timescales for care proceedings to be concluded which has meant that many babies and younger children are remaining in care longer.
 Recruitment and retention of foster carers also remains a challenge especially during the current cost of living crisis, not only for Kent but across the South region and nationally.
 This has been highlighted within the recent Government Social Care Review which was published in May 2022.
-Foster homes for children to live together with their parents and homes for siblings remains a high priority but recruitment of these provisions within Kent remains a significant challenge.
-Actions being taken include a continuous focus on the recruitment of foster carers, with particular emphasis on some geographical areas and types of carers required, for example to increase the number of foster carers who are able to accommodate parent and child placements.
+Foster homes for children to live together with their parents and how or siblings remains a high priority but recruitment of these provisions within Kent remains a significant challenge.
+Actions being taken include a continuous focus on the recruitment of foster carers, with particular emphasis on some geographical areas and types of carers required, for example to increase the number of foster carers with particular emphasis on some geographical areas and types of carers required, for example to increase the number of foster carers with particular emphasis on some geographical areas and types of carers required, for example to increase the number of foster carers with particular emphasis on some geographical areas and types of carers required, for example to increase the number of foster carers with particular emphasis on some geographical areas and types of carers required, for example to increase the number of foster carers with particular emphasis on some geographical areas and types of careers required, for example to increase the number of